limpyd/redis-limpyd-jobs/README.md

                         The base name to use for logging, e.g. --logger-base- name="limpyd-jobs.%s" --logger-level=LOGGER_LEVEL
-                        The level to use for logging, e.g. --worker-class=INFO --save-errors         Save job errors in the Error model, e.g. --save-errors --no-save-errors      Do not save job errors in the Error model, e.g. --no- save-errors
+                        The level to use for logging, e.g. --worker-class=ERROR --save-errors         Save job errors in the Error model, e.g. --save-errors --no-save-errors      Do not save job errors in the Error model, e.g. --no- save-errors